 If you have questions about thesis and dissertation consultations, please email Jenny Goransson at jgoranss@masonlive.gmu.edu.

-Before coming to Mason, Jenny worked for eleven years as a high school English teacher at West Springfield High School (WSHS) -- just down the road from campus.
+Before coming to Mason, Jenny worked for eleven years as a high school English teacher and writing center director at West Springfield High School (WSHS) -- just down the road from campus.
 In 2009 she earned her Masters in Secondary Education from the George Washington University and in 2015 became a National Board Certified Teacher.
-At WSHS she founded and directed the writing center for eight years, and has played an active role in the secondary school writing center movement.
-She currently serves on the board of the Secondary Schools Writing Center Association (SSWCA) and the Editorial Board of the Journal for Peer Tutoring in Secondary Schools (JPTSS).